the Cemetery

 The Cemetery of the First Presbyterian Church of Southold is among the most important in New York State.
 There is much to honor and respect in this cemetery, that is the state’s oldest surviving colonial cemetery.
 Founded in 1640, almost four centuries later the Cemetery is still serving the people of Southold.

 Over the years the original one-acre cemetery, The Old Burying Ground in which rest the founders of Southold, has expanded to today’s eight-acre cemetery; it has for sale both burial plots and columbarium niches for cremated remains.
-A tour of the Cemetry will reveal to a visitor the historic and artistic significance of its gravestones, as well as the beauty of its grounds.
+A tour of the Cemetery will reveal the historic, artistic, and religious significance of its gravestones, as well as the beauty of its grounds

 The Memorial Garden.